A GUIDE TO: OBTAINING 5 YEAR TEMPORARY RESIDENCE PERMIT (Certificado do registo de cidadão da União Europeia)

 Again, depending on region to region your local Câmara may ask for additional documents e.g. a passport photo, evidence of private health care, employment contract (translated into Portuguese) and proof of income – 3 months bank statements but we did not need any of these additional documents.

 There is a lot of information online about having to wait 90 days before applying for the 5 year temp residency permit and then having to complete it within a further 30 days of being here.
 You are supposed to register your presence if you remain for longer than 90 days (you have 30 days beyond that in which to do so) but if it is your intention to reside in Portugal from the outset, there’s nothing to stop you waiting the 90 days before you apply.
-We obtained ours after 2 weeks of being here.
+We obtained ours after a few weeks of being here.
 You don’t have to wait for the 90 days to elapse.

 LONG TERM RESIDENCY